Top 15 Internet Safety Rules for Everyone

 4. Use two-factor authentication

-2FA or two-factor authentication is used to provide your account with additional protection.
+2FA or two-factor authentication is used to provide your account with an additional layer of protection.
 When you sign into your account with 2FA, you must not only enter the correct password, but also an additional code generated earlier or sent to your device.
 If someone just gets a password for your account, they will not be able to access your profile without entering this additional code.

 5. Avoid suspicious online links

 There’s a certain kind of online content you should avoid: suspicious links from untrusted sources and spam emails, click bait, online quizzes, tabloid headers, ‘free’ offers or unsolicited ads.
-They are easy to recognize: all will urge you to click or open them.

 If it is a malicious email attachment, the text will not mention the file.
 Instead the message will just say something like ‘open the attached file and let me know what you think’.

 On a website, make sure both text and accompanying links are on the same subject.
-If you click a link to read more about polar bears and instead of seeing the Arctic, you get a ‘success story’ about a celebrity who lost weight or gave up smoking overnight, then it’s better to quickly leave the page.
+If you click a link to read more about polar bears and instead of seeing the Arctic, you get a ‘success story’ about a celebrity who lost weight or gave up smoking overnight, then quickly leave the page.

 6. Keep your computer updated